CE Writer's Guidelines for Nurses

 Examples of online materialOnline journals*

-Guidelines and recommendations: interim guidance about avian influenza (H5N1) for U.S. citizens living abroad.
-Centers for Disease Control and Prevention Web site. https://wwwnc.cdc.gov/travel/page/avian-flu-americans-abroad.
+Guidelines and recommendations: interim guidance about Avian influenza (H5N1) for U.S. citizens living abroad.
+Centers for Disease Control and Prevention Web site. http://wwwnc.cdc.gov/travel/page/avian-flu-americans-abroad.htm.
 Published March 24, 2005.
 Updated January 13, 2011.
-Accessed May 27, 2014.Dissertation or master's thesis
+Accessed January 16, 2018.Dissertation or master's thesis

 Caruso E. An Examination of Organizational Mentoring: The Case of Motorola [dissertation].
 London, England: University of London; 1990.Newspapers